Get a global view of your tax liability and how key federal and international tax rules impact your bottom line

 Taxing earnings of foreign corporations

-The U.S. tax system generally recognizes the separate identity of corporations, even when they’re owned and controlled by a single person or a small group.
+The U.S. tax system generally recognizes the separate identity of corporations, even when they’re owned and controlled by a single person or a controlled group.
 The earnings of domestic corporations are taxed twice: one tax is imposed on the income of an entity, and another is imposed on dividend distributions to shareholders.

 In international transactions, however, the separate identity of corporations may prevent the U.S. from taxing the earnings of foreign corporations owned by U.S. persons.
 Because a foreign corporation is a separate foreign person – and hence a separate foreign taxpayer – it’s not immediately subject to U.S. taxation on its income derived outside the U.S.